-The circa-1970 mobile home has a squared exterior, with "house type" windows and exterior doors.
-On the inside, a width of 12 feet -and length of 65 feet- provide more living space than ever before.
+exterior doors.
+Widths of 12 or 14 feet -and lengths of 65- provide more living space than ever before.
 Prices for newly-built rigs begin around $5,000 and end at $18,000.Click on image for a larger view

-By the early 1970s, the "house-type" mobile home was 12 or 14 feet in width -if a single-wide unit- and between 60 and 70 feet in length.
-Models built after the mid-1960s usually featured a door in front and in the back floor plan, with a hallway running along the rear of the unit.
+Mobile home models built after the mid-1960s usually featured an exterior door in front and in the back floor plan, with a hallway running along the rear of the unit.
 Up to this time, both exterior doors had almost always been located along the front side of the rig.

 The narrow-slot jalousie windows of the late 1950s had been replaced by large-pane crank-out models (which often lost tension and would not shut tightly).

-Quality-crafted mobile homes were still being manufactured in the early 1970s, but were also sold for a premium price.
+Quality-crafted mobile homes were still being manufactured, but were also sold at a premium price.